Smartphone usage for kids

 My eldest daughter will be turning 11 next month and doesn’t have a smartphone.

 We bought her a tablet for educational purposes only.
 It contains educational apps and a few games.
 This tablet has no social media apps on it.

 She can use our laptops or her tablet to access the internet for information.
-Sourcing information for projects or assignments but this is also monitored by us.
+We monitor her internet usage when sourcing information for projects or assignments.
 But having restricted use of a tablet or laptop is not the same as having your very own smartphone.

 Reasons we not getting our daughter a smartphone

 Don’t think for a second that this question of when she’s getting one didn’t pop up yet.

 She started inquiring about getting a smartphone two years ago.

 Both my husband and I upgraded to new phones and the old ones were just lying around.
 Although we had spare phones that was still in a pretty good condition but it wasn’t just a case of; oh here is a phone lying around so you can have it as a hand me down.

 Our answer to her question was pretty simple “NO – you are way too young to get a smartphone”.
 This wasn’t a random decision but something that we thought through even before she asked for one.